Is Cyberbullying a Crime?

 73% of students claim to have been bullied at school, and 44% share experiencing bullying in the span of thirty days.
 Even though it’s quite prevalent, it’s not quantifiable when a victim feels unsafe due to something sent to them online or written about them.
 This online humiliation and harassment can be direct, indirect, or invading someone’s online privacy with the intention of hurting them.

-With the growing number of rude online interactions that turn into threats, there are Electronic Cyber Harassment Laws in California to punish offenders.
+With the growing number of rude online interactions that turn into threats, there are cyber harassment laws to punish offenders.
 This protects the victims, preventing cyberbullying effects.
 Keep reading to find out more so you can stay safe from bullying while having the resources to fight it legally.

 What is Considered Cyberbullying?